 Once a device hits the 640 second period, the device will remain in that state until it finds a CUWBNet that it can join or battery power runs low.
 This provides a balance between conserving battery life and being able to quickly rejoin CUWBNets.

 The Recovery Channel is unique and devices will search every 640 seconds on the Recovery Channel Settings.
-This occurs regardless of whether the device is using the default behavior or the wake-on-shake feature.
+This occurs regardless of whether the device is using the default behavior or the Wake-on-Shake feature.

 The above default behavior is impacted by using the Wake-on-Shake feature: